EndPointCorp/end-point-blog/2012/04/27/streaming-live-with-red5-media-server.html.md

 Step 3.

 Unfortunately Red5 is written in ActionScript 2.
-We can't really use any of the newer mxml compilers installed on our systems, because they compile ActionScript 3.
+We can’t really use any of the newer mxml compilers installed on our systems, because they compile ActionScript 3.
 Flex SDK is also only compatible with ActionScript 3.
 I spent quite a lot of time searching for a simple and working AS2 compiler on the Internet, and luckily, found one called [MTASC](https://en.wikipedia.org/wiki/MTASC).

 The compiler needs to be supplied with the correct MX Component libraries to compile Red5 classes.
-Flash CS6 has those libraries, but in case you don't have CS6 handy I put them on [GitHub](https://github.com/marinalohova/mtasc-mx) for you.
+Flash CS6 has those libraries, but in case you don’t have CS6 handy I put them on [GitHub](https://github.com/marinalohova/mtasc-mx) for you.

 ```nohighlight
 > export PATH="/path/to/mtasc-mx/bin:/path/to/mtasc-mx/std:$PATH"